eigenfoo/eigenfoo.github.io/content/blog/static-site-typography.md

 *Sidenotes* are when footnotes are placed in the margins beside the text they reference, instead of at the end of the page.
-They allow readers to instantly read them instead of having to constantly click or scroll to and fro.
+They allow readers to instantly read annotations instead of having to constantly click or scroll to and fro.
 **Sidenotes greatly improve footnotes for the web, but are fairly difficult to implement despite recent efforts.**